 No. Airbnb does not allow this and will still be the merchant of record for all payments even after you go API.
 We discuss this in more detail on the overview article and functional comparisons article.

 However, you can still create resolution requests on Airbnb and the same process will continue to work.
 The resolution simply will not push into OwnerRez automatically.
-You have to manually change the charges and payments on the booking in OwnerRez to reflect what you collected or paid out.
+Instead, use our Channel Bridge tool to find and download payments from Airbnb and import them into OwnerRez.

-To get around this problem, use our Channel Bridge tool to find and download payments from Airbnb and import them into OwnerRez.
-Channel Bridge will continue to work even after you go API.
+OwnerRez users that have not enabled Airbnb Transaction Sync should use our Channel Bridge tool to find and download payments from Airbnb and import them via Channel Bridge into OwnerRez.